Mennauu/browser-technologies-1819/README.md

 > * 📖 [DZONE: JavaScript remove() method](https://blockmetry.com/blog/javascript-disabled)

 3. forEach() on NodeList

-Internet Explorer doesn't support a regular forEach on a NodeList (neither do old versions of modern browsers), lets say querySelectorAll.
-Which means my entire site breaks on IE 9, 10 and 11 and older browsers.
+Internet Explorer doesn't support a regular forEach on a NodeList (neither do old versions of modern browsers), which means the entire site breaks on IE 9, 10 and 11 and older browsers.
 We have to fix that.
 I found a solution on [Stack Overflow](https://stackoverflow.com/questions/13433799/why-doesnt-nodelist-have-foreach).

 ```JavaScript